 Although we had a few hiccups with the door installation, all in all, it took a few hours to put together.
 I didn’t want to get much else in terms of storage as we also had cabinets in the kitchen area for storage.

 THE BLANK WALLS

 The walls were so bare that I needed to add some interest.
 I pondered over a gallery wall but decided against it because when ALL the toys are out, the visual clutter juxtaposed with the gallery wall would only make it look even messier!

 So I opted for this peel and stick gingham wallpaper in a soft, warm neutral.
 This was a fun task.
 It wasn’t as difficult as I had expected – it just took some time.
 It took me about 7-8 hours to complete.

 When I asked for tips to fill the blank walls on IG Stories, a friend and fellow blogger suggested I do poster sized prints of the girls for the wall.
 I snapped them against a blank wall and printed black and white prints from Costco.
 It cost $17 per print.
-The frames are from Michaels. $24 after a 40% off.
+The frames can be found on Amazon. $24 after a 40% off.

 Despite dressing up the walls bit, it still needed something.
 But I couldn’t figure out what.

 Then ToiletTree Products reached out after seeing my IG Stories and it couldn’t have been a better match!
 I found more than a few pieces that were the perfect fit!